 Summer Swimming and More at Cummins Falls State Park

 On a hot summer day, what better way to spend an afternoon than splashing around in a nice cool swimming hole?
 Better yet, not just any swimming hole.
-According to Travel and Leisure, Cummins Falls, Tennessee’s newest state park has one of the top 10 best swimming holes in the entire United States.

 This notable swimming hole is nine miles north of Cookeville at the base of the eighth largest waterfall in Tennessee.
 The Blackburn Fork State Scenic River plunges 75 feet on to rock shelves forming Cummins Falls as it makes its way through a lush forest of beech, oak, sycamore, pine and hemlock.

 It’s known that Native Americans visited the area and that buffalo once wallowed in the river shallows downstream.
 The land around the falls was transferred to a veteran of the Revolutionary War named Blackburn in the 1790s and became the site of a water-driven mill built by John Cummins in the mid-1800s.

 The mill was washed away during an immense flood in 1928.
 This land remained in the Cummins family until the 211 acre-site became a state park.
 It opened officially May 2012 so it’s still a work in progress.
 There are no restrooms in the parking area yet but there are a couple of porta-potties about half-way to the overlook.
 The park will be developed in time.

 The sign from Blackburn Fork Road points down a gravel road that leads to a parking lot with a wooden kiosk.
 There I was joined by a small but steady stream of visitors from as far away as Florida who studied the displayed trail map working out exactly where the half-mile path to the falls overlook started.
 I was astonished that so many people visited the park on a week-day afternoon.
 I guess word of the falls and the natural beauty of the area has spread quickly since its opening.